-Geraldine Kish Perry • Principal, Designer Goldsmith
+Geraldine Kish Perry • Principal Designer, Goldsmith

-Geraldine Kish Perry has created custom pieces and developed models for new design lines in our studio since 2004, when she was grudgingly hired by Robert to occupy the workbench opposite his.
+Geraldine Kish Perry has created custom pieces and developed models for new design lines in our studio since 2004, when she was grudgingly hired by founding partner Robert Fairbank to occupy the workbench opposite his.
 Despite Robert’s initial misgivings about sharing his small studio, they found they worked so well together that, in June of 2007, Geraldine joined him as a principal of Goldsmiths 3.
 Almost at once, they began the transition to the refreshed and inspired company now known as Fairbank and Perry Goldsmiths, and in 2010 moved the shop to a bright new spot on Main Street.

 Geraldine is a graduate and former instructor of jewelry making from the North Bennet Street School in Boston, Massachusetts, where she was able to merge her life-long respect for fine craft with her desire to work with her hands to produce tangible, lasting, and treasured objects.
 Geraldine has a breadth of professional experience in precious metal fabrication, stone setting, and jewelry repair.
 As a designer, Geraldine seeks to create jewelry that is beautiful without being fussy, feels as good as it looks, and enhance the natural beauty of gemstones.
 As a goldsmith, she believes that the most beautiful designs can only arise from a meticulously constructed foundation.

 In addition to her technical training, Geraldine studied design and rendering at the Revere Academy of Jewelry Arts, as well as specialties such as blacksmithing and jewelry photography.
 She designs and makes original pieces for clients and for the gallery, consults with clients on custom projects, and directs production and marketing efforts when not at the bench.

 Sara Pancoast • Goldsmith, Shop Manager, Social Media Maven